Skip to main content

 findingsarrayHuman-readable findings with severity

-recommendationsarrayRemediation steps to reach mitigated status
+recommendationsarrayRemediation steps to reach mitigated status, with the recommended NSEC3PARAM string inline

 Code Examples